AgentSteinberg/Network-Klever/04-claiming.md

 ## About

 When you stake or delegate you KLV, you will earn addition KLV as incentive.
-The actually get those KLV you need to "claim" thos.
+The actually get those KLV you need to "claim" those.

 ## Claiming